tinstructor/contiki-ng/examples/twofaced/README.md

 $ sudo apt-get install libcanberra-gtk-module libcanberra-gtk3-module
 ```

-Optionally, you may install the dependencies for the Robot framework.
-Although we will not elaborate on it, you can read more about this powerful testing framework [over here](https://renode.readthedocs.io/en/latest/introduction/testing.html).
+Optionally, you may install the dependencies for the Robot framework. ~~Although we will not elaborate on it,~~ you can read more about this powerful testing framework [over here](https://renode.readthedocs.io/en/latest/introduction/testing.html).

+>**Note:** We've added an extra subsection on using the Robot testing framework with Renode because it is just such a powerful testing tool that it will save you an eternity when you're running freshly modified firmware and trying to make sure everything still works prior to pushing to your remote or, better yet, filing a merge request!

 ```bash
 $ cd ~/renode_portable